itom-project/itom/docs/userDoc/source/02_installation/build_osx.rst

 1. Indicate the folder **sources/itom** as source folder
 2. Indicate either the folder **build_debug/itom** or **build_release/itom** as build folder.
 If the build folder already contains configured makefiles, the last configuration will automatically loaded into the CMake gui.
+2b.
+Check Advanced to *see* all available options.
 3. Set the following variables:

     * **CMAKE_BUILD_TYPE** to either **debug** or **release**
     * **BUILD_TARGET64** to ON.
     * **BUILD_UNICODE** to ON if you want to build with unicode support (recommended)